Wat Tyler Country Park

 Mouse over links for pictures; click for detail page.

 The past industrial use of this site has created some strikingly unusual habitats – nowhere else in Essex can you see mature woodland consisting almost entirely of hawthorn, for example, which normally grows under larger trees like oaks.
 The hawthorn hedges planted many years ago have spread to dominate the site, crowding other shrubs such as blackthorn, dogwood, elder and wild rose out to the margins.
 In places the hawthorn has formed a dense canopy under which very little else grows except for fungi in autumn.
 Elsewhere it forms impenetrable cover that is good for many songbirds.

 There are many ponds, ditches and creeks both within and around the park and consequently in summer dragonflies are everywhere, including the scarce emerald damselfly.

-The clearings and the broad rides are rich in wild flowers including blue fleabane, brookweed, yellowwort and vervain – because of the poor soil they are able to compete with more aggressive grasses.
+The poor soil of the clearings and the broad rides is rich in wild flowers including blue fleabane, brookweed, yellowwort and vervain.
 On sunny days these open areas are crowded with grassland butterflies such as the skippers and common blue, and day-flying moths including the six-spot burnet.
-Hobby and long-eared owl have nested here.

-Three hides overlook the saltmarsh and mudflats of Timbermans Creek.
+Two hides overlook the saltmarsh and mudflats of Timbermans Creek.
 Wading birds and ducks often feed on the mudflats, especially when driven off the estuary by the rising tide.
-Sparrowhawks and other birds of prey can sometimes be seen hunting over the rough ground beyond.
-Further hides overlook Pitseahall Fleet, frequented by bearded tits, and the scrape on the landfill site beyond the fleet (where RSPB has placed a live webcam: www.southendrspb.co.uk/serspbcam/webcam.htm)
+Further hides overlook Pitseahall Fleet, frequented by bearded tits, and the scrape on the landfill site beyond the fleet.

 From the roundabout in Pitsea where the A132 joins the A13 follow Pitsea Hall Lane south across the railway and into the country park.
 SatNav: SS16 4UH.

-Train to Pitsea, then walk south 800m down Wat Tyler Way.
+Train to Pitsea (Fenchurch St line), then walk 800m south down Wat Tyler Way.

 9am to dusk all the year round.
 Visitor centre open daily except Saturdays but may be closed when warden is out on site.